• Skip to primary navigation

 The NB-IoT significantly reduces the power consumption of devices.
 However, the number of connected nodes is projected to be so massive that it will be unsustainable to power them all with batteries.
 Managing hundreds of millions of batteries would be costly and logistically challenging.
 Energy harvesting will increasingly be a necessity.

-Part two of this FAQ series compares and contrasts the performance of several of the most-common EH technologies.
-Part three presents integration and power management considerations using EH with batteries or other energy storage alternatives.
+Part two of this FAQ series compares and contrasts the performance of several of the most common EH technologies.
+Part three presents integration and power management considerations for using EH with batteries or other energy storage alternatives.

 References: